foroozandehgroup/NMR-EsPy/docs/content/misc/figure_customisation.rst

   so you must still manually specify the desired oscillator colours if you want these to not be the default colours.

-Have a look at the :py:func:`nmrespy.plot.plot_result` function for a description of the acceptable arguments.
-Only the following arguments should be used (the others are automatically determined internally by the :py:meth:`nmrespy.core.Estimator.plot_result` method):
+Have a look at the :py:class:`nmrespy.plot.ResultPlotter` function for a description of the acceptable arguments.
+Only the following arguments should be used (the others are automatically determined internally by the :py:meth:`nmrespy.onedim.Estimator.plot_result` method):

 * `shifts_unit`
 * `plot_residual`